boglarkasebestyen/realTimeBusTracker/README.md

 * Adding a marker on the starter- and the destination point.

 ## Additional information
 I also have an implementation of a moving marker on the BART route from San Francisco to San Jose, California.
 However, this was done by providing every BART station's location coordinate.
-This files for this version are uploaded [here](https://github.com/boglarkasebestyen/boglarkasebestyen.github.io/tree/master/1st_semester_assignments/bartTracker).
+The files for this version are uploaded [here](https://github.com/boglarkasebestyen/boglarkasebestyen.github.io/tree/master/1st_semester_assignments/bartTracker).

 # License